18th Goya Awards

-The 18th Goya Awards took place at the Palacio Municipal de Congresos in Madrid on 31 January 2004.
+The 18th Goya Awards ceremony, presented by the Academy of Cinematographic Arts and Sciences of Spain, took place at the Palacio Municipal de Congresos in Madrid on 31 January 2004.
 The gala was hosted by Cayetana Guillén Cuervo and Diego Luna.

 Take My Eyes (Te doy mis ojos) won 7 Goyas, the most awards in the ceremony, including those for Best Film, Director, Actor (Tosar), Actress (Marull) and Supporting Actress (Peña).

 Winners and nominees

 The winners and nominees are listed as follows: